 Under the Industry Participation Policy:

-- Agencies can procure directly from businesses listed on South Australia’s online Aboriginal business register, Aboriginal Business Connect, up to the value of $220,000
+- Agencies can procure directly from businesses listed on South Australia’s online Aboriginal Business Register for goods and services up to the value of $220,000

 - For tenders greater than $220,000, the Industry Participation weighting of tenders can be lifted so Aboriginal businesses, and businesses with high Aboriginal employment or subcontracting, are more likely to win tender contracts.